 Day 04 - Morning drive to Trishuli River for first day rafting

 After breakfast, we drive to Charaundi, the starting point of rafting.
 The rafting in the Trishuli River is one of the most thrilling adventure activities.
 The natural scenery seen from the Trisuli River is another spectacle to cherish.Overnight at a Tented Camp.

 Overnight at a Tented Camp.
 Breakfast, Lunch and Dinner Included.

 The morning brings more rafting excitement as you tackle the biggest rapids of the trip so far.
 Soon it is time to leave the river behind and continue your drive to Chitwan National Park.
 Upon arrival in Chitwan, settle into your wildlife lodge before taking a walk through the local village.

 Overnight at a Resort.
 Breakfast, Lunch and Dinner Included.

 Day 06 - Activities in the Chitwan National Park

 An early morning wake-up call followed by tea/coffee.
-The early morning tour provides you one of the best times to see the wildlife at its best with bird watching, elephant safari and jungle walk.
+The early morning tour provides you one of the best times to see the wildlife at its best with bird watching, jeep safari and jungle walk.

 After breakfast a 45-minute walk through the grassland and forest upstream of the Narayani River.
 Climb aboard the local boats to observe crocodiles along the banks while floating back to the camp to enjoy lunch.
-Late afternoon a guide will take you for elephant safari and jungle walk, visit the observation tower, nature walk with boat ride, back to the camp and have dinner.
+Late afternoon a guide will take you for jeep safari and jungle walk, visit the observation tower, nature walk with boat ride, back to the camp and have dinner.